AayushBadola/Exo-Planet-Detection/README.md

 ## 14. License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file (you'll need to create this file with the MIT license text) for details.
+See the [LICENSE](LICENSE)

 ---